 The RCM, through its alumni association, also has a fund to make interest-free financial loans to assist students and recent graduates to buy their own instruments.

 RCM scholarships & awards

 The RCM is able to support many students with scholarships thanks to the generosity of charitable trusts, companies, businesses, individual members of the public and legacies.

-Every student who auditions in person for a place on one of the RCM's performance or composition courses will be considered for a scholarship or study award.
-Composers who audition by video interview will also be considered.
+Every student who applies for a place on one of the RCM's performance or composition courses commencing in 2021 will be considered for scholarship, whether you have applied by video or attended an audition or interview in person.